OCA/event/website_event_type_description/README.rst

   with a friendly slug.
 * In such case, the ``event.type`` model should inherit from ``website.seo.metadata`` mixin to have access to all SEO tools.
+* It's not obvious that there is an editable area on event types website.

 Bug Tracker
 ===========